bintangampuh/jobspy/README.md

 ### 3\.
 Install Dependencies

-All required libraries are listed in `requirements.txt`.

 ```bash
 pip install -r requirements.txt
 ```

 ### 4\.
 Configure Environment Variables

-1. Copy the `.env.example` file (if it exists) or create a new file named `.env`.
+1. Create a new file named `.env` in the project's root directory.

-2. Fill the `.env` file with your credentials.
-Use the details from the **Transaction Pooler** in your Supabase dashboard for a more reliable connection.
+2. Fill the `.env` file with your Supabase and ScraperAPI credentials.
+For best performance, use the **Transaction Pooler** connection details from your Supabase dashboard.

     ```.env
     # Credentials from Supabase Dashboard (Use Transaction Pooler)